shpml/fundamentals/05_chapter/08_assesment.md

 5) Add a horizontal rule after your closing paragraph tag.

-6) Style your nav bar by adding a background color of #808080 in your CSS file.
+6) Style your nav bar by adding a `background-color` of #808080 in your CSS file.
 The nav bar should now look gray!

 7) Color and position your navbar items.
 Follow the steps below: